 As such, where we’ve picked an interchangeable-lens camera, we’ve also provided a lens recommendation, generally one that you can buy bundled with the camera.
 The fixed-lens compact cameras we’ve picked generally have generous zoom ranges, with the exception of the Fujifilm X100VI, which is loved by travelling street photographers for its super-sharp 35mm prime.
 This is one we’d recommend for city breaks rather than countryside hikes.

 In general, the cameras we’ve chosen in this guide also include fully manual control, a built-in viewfinder and raw format image recording.
-In order to attain a certain level of image quality, they also use sensors of the 1-inch type or larger.
-The one exception is the Olympus Tough TG-7, which we have chosen as the best bet for a waterproof camera.
-Going to be spending most of your time snorkelling on the beach?
-That one is your best bet.
+In order to attain a certain level of image quality, most also use sensors of the 1-inch type or larger.
+The exceptions being the Olympus Tough TG-7, and Panasonic Lumix TZ99/ZS99, which we have chosen for what they offer in such a small package.

 Take a look at our latest buying guides for more great options.